 The Basset Griffon Vendeen or BGV dog originated from Vendee district of France.
-As a scenthound, the BGV is a happy, curious and active dog that’s always looking for fun and excitement.
+As a scent hound, the BGV is a happy, curious, and active dog that’s always looking for fun and excitement.
 It has a tousled appearance with its long and rough coat.
-It weighs 40 to 44 pounds, stands 32 to 43 centimetres and has a long body.
+It weighs 40–44 pounds, stands 32–43 centimetres and has a long body.
 The BGVs is an ideal watchdog because it loves to bark.
-The life expectancy of a BGV is 14 to 16 years.
+The life expectancy of a BGV is fourteen to sixteen years.

 Are you looking to own a Basset Griffon Vendeen?
 Here is a brief background of this charming watchdog.

-The earliest Basset Griffon Vendeen or BGV dates back to the 16th century when it was bred to hunt hares in the rough and rocky terrain in La Vendée district, in the western coast of France.
+The earliest Basset Griffon Vendeen or BGV dates back to the sixteenth century when it was bred to hunt hares in the rough and rocky terrain in La Vendée district in the western coast of France.
 It was only recognised and adopted as a standard breed type in 1898.
-At that period it was called Basset Griffon Francais.
+At that period, it was called Basset Griffon Francais.

-However, by 1907 two types of the Basset Griffon Francais were being developed, the Grand and the Petit.
+However, by 1907, two types of the Basset Griffon Francais were being developed: the Grand and the Petit.
 Both can be found in the same litter until 1970 when it was outlawed to cross the two sizes.
-The United Kennel Club recognised the Petit Basset Griffon in 1992, while the Grand Basset Griffon in 1996.
+The United Kennel Club recognised the Petit Basset Griffon in 1992, whilst the Grand Basset Griffon in 1996.

-The Basset Griffon Vendeen weighs 40 to 44 pounds and stands 32 to 43 centimetres at the withers.
+The Basset Griffon Vendeen weighs 40–44 pounds and stands 32–43 centimetres at the withers.
 The BGV is medium in size with short legs and a slightly extended body.
 This muscular and well-balanced dog exudes the air of nobility enhanced by the way it carries its head.
 It has a tousled appearance with rough and wiry double coat.
 The fur on its face resembles a moustache and beard.

-According to KC standards, accepted colours include white with combination of lemon, orange, grizzle, sable and black markings.
-They can be bicolour, tricolour or have grizzling.
+According to KC standards, accepted colours include white with combination of lemon, orange, grizzle, sable, and black markings.
+The dog can be bicolour, tricolour, or have grizzling.
 Its double coat is moderately long that lays flat to its body, and it has a nice thick and short undercoat.
 Since its coat is medium in length, a weekly brush and an occasional bath are all it requires to maintain its look.
-Look out for their moustache and beard as they tend to get messy when it eats and drinks.
+Look out for its moustache and beard as they tend to get messy when it eats and drinks.

-The BGV needs regular ear cleanings to prevent wax build-up and infections.
-Clipping of nails is usually required once or twice a month to avoid overgrowth, splitting and cracking.
-Teeth should be brushed regularly as well for oral health.
+The BGV needs regular ear cleaning to prevent wax build-up and infection.
+Clipping of nails is usually required once or twice a month to avoid overgrowth, splitting, and cracking.
+Teeth should be also brushed regularly for oral health.

-The Basset Griffon Vendeen, which belongs to the hound group, is active, happy and vivacious.
-It is extroverted and alert with a tendency to excessively bark, making them excellent watchdogs.
-This breed is not a couch potato and is best suited to the active and experienced dog owner.
-If lacks the right amount of mental and physical stimulation, the BGV may become bored and destructive.
+The Basset Griffon Vendeen, which belongs to the hound group, is active, happy, and vivacious.
+It is extroverted and alert with a tendency to excessively bark, making it an excellent watchdog.
+This breed is not a couch potato and is best suited to an active and experienced dog owner.
+If it lacks the right amount of mental and physical stimulation, the BGV may become bored and destructive.

 The BGV is generally good with children.
 However, since it is an energetic and boisterous dog, it can accidentally knock over small children during interaction.
 Playtime, thus, must be supervised.
 With early socialisation, the GBV can get on well with other dogs.
-However, they do not get along well with small pets as their hunting instinct may cause them to chase or kill.
+However, it does not get along well with small pets as its hunting instinct may cause it to chase or kill.

-The Griffons are intelligent, independent and strong-willed.
-They can be hard to train as their hunting instincts may get in the way of obedience training.
-As a typical scenthound, Griffon breeds will quickly chase where scent is involved.
-It is crucial for Griffon puppies to be socialised and trained from a young age.
-It must be taught to recognise your role as an alpha in the “pack”, or they will start showing dominance in the household.
+The Griffon is intelligent, independent, and strong-willed.
+It can be hard to train as its hunting instincts may get in the way of obedience training.
+As a typical scent hound, the Griffon breed will quickly chase where scent is involved.
+It is crucial for a Griffon puppy to be socialised and trained from a young age.
+It must be taught to recognise your role as an alpha in the ‘pack’ or it will start showing dominance in the household.

 Despite all the predisposed temperament of a GBV, always remember that each dog is unique.
 Many factors can affect the way a dog may turn out.
 Such factors include its genetics, environment, early training, and socialisation.

-When it comes to keeping a Basset Griffon Vendeen healthy, 1.5 to 2 cups of high-quality dry dog food a day, divided into two meals are recommended.
-However, note that how much a dog eats will depend on its size, age, build, metabolism and activity level.
-If you’re not sure what to feed or how much to feed a Griffon, consult with a veterinarian and breeder to find the best diet to increase its life expectancy.
+When it comes to keeping a Basset Griffon Vendeen healthy, 1.5–2 cups of high-quality dry dog food a day divided into two meals are recommended.
+However, note that how much a dog eats will depend on its size, age, build, metabolism, and activity level.
+If you’re not sure what to feed or how much to feed a Griffon, consult with a veterinarian and a breeder to find the best diet to increase its life expectancy.

-Typical calorie needs of adult Basset Griffon Vendeens per day:
+Typical calorie needs of an adult Basset Griffon Vendeen per day:

-The BGV, being a small dog, has higher energy needs so it is important to provide it with high quality dog food specifically formulated for small breeds.
-It must contain real meat like beef, lamb or chicken.
+The BGV, being a small dog, has higher energy needs, so it is important to provide it with high-quality dog food specifically formulated for small breeds.
+It must contain real meat like beef, lamb, or chicken.
 Since this breed has sensitive skin, avoid soybeans, corn, wheat, and other gluten sources.
-Omega 3 and 6 fatty acids are also necessary to maintain a healthy coat.
+Omega-3 and omega-6 fatty acids are also necessary to maintain a healthy coat.

-The Basset Griffon Vendeen, which has a lifespan of 14 to 16 years, are generally healthy.
+The Basset Griffon Vendeen, which has a lifespan of fourteen to sixteen years, is generally healthy.
 However, like any dog breeds, it is predisposed to certain health conditions.
-These include PBGV Pain Syndrome, Epilepsy, Allergies, Inguinal and Umbilical Hernias, Patellar Luxation, Hip Dysplasia, Hypothyroidism, Persistent Pupillary Pembrane (PPM), and Multifocal Retinal Dysplasia.
+These include PBGV pain syndrome, epilepsy, allergies, inguinal and umbilical hernias, patellar luxation, hip dysplasia, hypothyroidism, persistent pupillary membrane (PPM), and multifocal retinal dysplasia.

-Since Griffons are highly energetic dogs, they need to be given lots of activities and enough physical exercise on a daily basis.
-Ideally, they will require 2 hours of exercise a day in a secure back garden.
-Always provide a safe environment as BGVs are very good at escaping.
+Since the Griffon is a highly energetic dog, it needs to be given lots of activities and enough physical exercise on a daily basis.
+Ideally, it will require two hours of exercise a day in a secure back garden.
+Always provide a safe environment as the BGV is very good at escaping.